PriteshNikam/Java_Notes/Interivew_Questions/OOPs.md

     ### Encapsulation

   ## Object -
-  - Any entity that has state & behaviour id known as object.
+  - Any entity that has state & behaviour is known as object.
   - It can by physical or logical.
   - An object can be defined as instance of class.
   - Allocate memory when created.